 The University of Texas at Austin, established in 1883, is a major research institution.
 It is the largest member of The University of Texas System.
-The University has grown from one building, two departments, eight faculty members, and 221 students on a forty-acre tract to a campus of more than 350 acres, with more than 110 buildings.
-The enrollment is about fifty thousand.
+The University has grown from one building, two departments, eight faculty members, and 221 students on a 40-acre tract to a campus of more than 350 acres, with more than 110 buildings.
+The enrollment is about 50,000.

 The faculty includes Pulitzer Prize and Nobel Prize winners and members of the National Academy of Sciences, the National Academy of Engineering, and the American Academy of Arts and Sciences.
 The University awards one of the largest number of doctoral degrees in the United States and is one of three southwestern members of the Association of American Universities.

 The Graduate School was established in 1910 as the Graduate Department, but the first master’s degree was awarded in 1886.
 The first doctoral degree was awarded in 1915.
-More than eleven thousand graduate students are now enrolled, and more than eight hundred doctoral degrees and twenty-eight hundred master’s degrees are awarded each year.
+More than 11,000 graduate students are now enrolled, and more than 800 doctoral degrees and 2,800 master’s degrees are awarded each year.

-The University of Texas at Austin is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor’s, master’s, first-professional, and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4033 or call (404) 679-4500 for questions about the accreditation of the University of Texas at Austin.
+The University of Texas at Austin is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The University of Texas at Austin.

 The Nature and Purpose of Graduate Work